GrowthGift/GrowthGift.com/1docs/1seed-getting-started.md

 This placeholder project has been made to quickly build new Meteor apps with some common functionality built in from the start.
 The list below is the custom stuff you'll still need to do (mostly app specific configuration stuff).
 Eventually we could turn this into a Yeoman generator with prompts that do this for you.

-- copy & paste all the files & folders from this seed repo/project into your project
+- file / folder setup
   - remove default Meteor created files/folders from `meteor create APPNAME`
     - APPNAME.css, APPNAME.js, APPNAME.html
-  - `git init .`
+  - copy & paste all the files & folders from this seed repo/project into your project EXCEPT:
+    - `.git` folder
 - update packages:
   - uninstall (either manually edit/delete from `.meteor/packages` or use `meteor remove` from command line) autopublish